JGI-Bioinformatics/jaws/docs/sphinx/source/Tutorials/jaws_usage.rst

 :bash:`jaws run submit <wdl> <inputs json> <out dir> <site>`

-... where "run" is a command, and "submit is a sub-command.
+... where "run" is a command, and "submit" is a sub-command.
 Running each command/sub-command without arguments shows the help message.